GHOSteD141/agent-devlopment-kit-repo/cms-agent/README.md

   ```
 - Judges can review or run this scenario to verify agent behavior for create, update, delete, and retrieve actions.

+## Google Technologies Used

+- **Google Agent Development Kit (ADK)**:
+  Used for building, managing, and running conversational agents and tools.

+- **Google Gemini Models**:
+  Used as the underlying language model for agent responses.

+- **google.genai**:
+  Provides types and utilities for working with generative AI models.

 ## Additional Information

 - The `cms_agent.py` file contains the core logic for the CMS agent, including how it interacts with memory and tools.